-- 55. An APRA-regulated entity would typically introduce processes to identify and classify end-user developed/configured software and assess risk exposures.
-In APRA's view, any information software asset that is critical to achieving the objectives of the business or that processes sensitive data would comply with the relevant life-cycle management controls of the regulated entity. - 56.
+- 57. Current technologies allow end-users to develop/configure software for the purpose of automating day-to-day business processes or facilitating decision-making (e.g. spreadsheets, local databases, user administered software).
+This creates the risk that life-cycle controls could be inadequate for critical information assets and possibly lead to a proliferation of sensitive data being accessible outside controlled environments. - 58.
+An APRA-regulated entity would typically introduce processes to identify and classify end-user developed/configured software and assess risk exposures.
+In APRA's view, any information software asset that is critical to achieving the objectives of the business or that processes sensitive data would comply with the relevant life-cycle management controls of the regulated entity. - 59.
 Sound practice is to establish a formal policy to govern end-user developed/configured software.
 The policy would clearly articulate under what circumstances end-user developed/configured software is appropriate, as well as expectations regarding life-cycle management controls including information security, development, change management and backup.